 Scrapshala is a Varanasi-based organization that is not only famous for creating beautiful products out of waste material, but also empowering local artisans along the way.
 It was founded by Shikha Shah, whose entrepreneurial journey began when she was doing a course at IIT Madras in Rural Technology and Business Incubator.

-Scrapshala artisans have come with unique idea of using cork as a base with rice grains and other plantable seeds, organic colours and old wedding cards as decorative elements.
+Scrapshala artisans have come with a unique idea of using cork as a base with rice grains and other plantable seeds, organic colours and old wedding cards as decorative elements.
 Cork rakhis bring a brilliant eco-friendly solution to commercial rakhis.
 They not only looks stylish but also are affordable and open to customization.
 Each rakhi takes 30-40 minutes to get handcrafted by an artisan.
-They use cork, wooden beads, cotton thread, rice grains, plantable seeds, organic colours and old wedding cards to make these rachis.
+They use cork, wooden beads, cotton thread, rice grains, plantable seeds, organic colours and old wedding cards to make these rakhis.
 These rakhis are sold at a price of INR55 onwards.